 Although oral thrush is common, it can be prevented through simple practices aimed at maintaining oral health and preserving the balance of the oral microbiome.
 These habits are also helpful during an active infection, as they can support faster recovery.

-Good oral hygiene is essential for preventing many oral infections, including candidiasis.
-Brushing teeth three times a day and using dental floss properly should become daily habits.
-Brushing after every meal removes food residues and helps restore the mouth’s pH to neutral, preventing the growth of harmful microorganisms.
+Good oral hygiene is essential to prevent many oral infections, including candidiasis.
+Brushing three times a day and using dental floss correctly should become daily habits.
+Brushing after every meal removes food residues and promptly restores oral pH to a neutral level, preventing the growth of harmful microorganisms.

 Oral health reflects overall body health.
 Conditions such as diabetes can disrupt the body’s microbial balance, which may increase susceptibility to oral thrush.
 Managing these underlying health issues is important for maintaining a healthy mouth.